jameslittle05/CybersecurityHomeLab/README.md

 This lab environment replicates a small-to-medium enterprise network structure, integrating core IT and cybersecurity practices.
 It demonstrates a technical foundation in Windows Server management, Active Directory administration, endpoint deployment, Splunk SIEM operations, and attack monitoring.

-This project is ideal for inclusion in a professional GitHub portfolio or LinkedIn showcase to highlight real-world applicable cybersecurity and system administration skills.

 ---